 The Indenture constitutes a first lien on substantially all of our tangible and some of our intangible property and secures, equally and ratably, all of our indebtedness issued under the Indenture.
-With the exception of our borrowings under the \$325 million CoBank credit agreement, all of our outstanding long-term debt was issued under the Indenture, as of December 31, 2018.
+All of our outstanding long-term debt was issued under the Indenture, as of December 31, 2020.